 Also of interest is that Lapwai has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Lapwai citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.90% of adults 25 and older in Lapwai have a college degree.
+In terms of college education, Lapwai is nearly on par with the US average for all cities of 21.84%: 17.90% of adults 25 and older in Lapwai have a bachelor's degree or advanced degree.

 Lapwai is a very ethnically-diverse city.
 The people who call Lapwai home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lapwai residents report their race to be Native American, followed by White.
 Important ancestries of people in Lapwai include German, English, Irish, Dutch, and Scots-Irish.